In the video and article below, you will learn the powerful eye gazing meditation technique and increase your capacity

 Some teachers recommend that you do the eye gazing meditation for at least 20 minutes for the highest benefit.
 You can also do it for up to an hour.
 If you and your partner want to go beyond that, go for it.

-Try out the eye gaze, with either a partner or a mirror.
-Singles and couples, let us know your experiences in the comment form below.
+Try out the eye gazing meditation, with either a partner or a mirror.
+Let us know your experiences in the comment form below.

 Tom Von Deck is a meditation trainer, speaker, and speaker.
 Tom specializes in making meditation much much easier for busy and non-busy people from all backgrounds and paths.
 He is the Mackdaddy of The Deeper Meditation Video Zone and DeeperMeditation.net.